Dogs

 Exemption Exam

-Under Hong Kong law, “large dogs” must be securely held on a leash not longer than 2 metres in public places.
-However, if you believe you have a well-trained large dog and would like to exercise your large dog off leash, you can participate in the exemption examination for large dogs.
+Under Hong Kong law, all “large dogs” must be securely held on a leash not longer than 2 metres when in public places.
+If a large dog is considered well trained and the owner wishes to allow it to exercise off leash, the dog may participate in the Large Dog Exemption Examination.

 Protocol

 The examination comprises of two parts, both of which must be completed successfully.
-During the examination, the owner must not use any tools that would interfere with the performance of the dog being tested, for example, prong collars, adjustable dog collars (choke collars) and any tools that prevent the dog from barking such as bark terminators and bark terminating collars, etc.
+During the examination, the owner must not use any tools or items that would interfere with the performance of the dog being tested, for example, prong collars, adjustable dog collars (choke collars), any tools that prevent the dog from barking such as bark terminators and bark terminating collars and food etc.

 1. It shows sociable behaviours